phildeeplearning/phildeeplearning.github.io/index.markdown

 - What are the key obstacles on the path from current deep learning systems to human-level cognition?

 A pre-conference debate on Friday, March 24th will tackle the question “Do large language models need sensory grounding for meaning and understanding ?”.

-## Registration

-⚠️ **REGISTRATION FOR THIS EVENT IS NOW CLOSED** ⚠️

-The debate and conference will be [livestreamed](#livestream) (no registration required).

-The conference and debate are free, but in-person attendance requires registration.
-Registration does not guarantee a seat.
-Seating is first-come/first-served.

-> REMINDER: ALL VISITORS MUST ADHERE TO NYU'S COVID VACCINATION REQUIREMENTS.
-NYU requires that you be able to show proof of covid vaccination including one booster if asked.
-You must register at least 24 hours in advance so that your name/email address can be sponsored in our system.
-You will need to show proof of government ID to our security guard.

 ## Speakers